The University has three possible graduation dates each year:

 8. Overall GPA.
 All students must have at least a 2.0 cumulative gpa in order to graduate.

 9. Several majors (Business, History, Humanities, Biology, CIS) have self-designed concentrations.
 These concentrations are developed in consultation with the faculty advisor in the major.
 In order to be certified for graduation, the faculty advisor must approve the concentration.
-Each major has a form to be filled out and signed by the faculty advisor and returned to the Academic Counseling Office.
+Each major has a form to be filled out and signed by the faculty advisor and returned to the Academic Advising Office.

 10. Minors.
 If you believe you have completed the requirements for a minor you must fill out a certification of completion of minor form no later than the middle of your last semester.
-The form must be signed by your major advisor and the minor supervisor, then returned to Academic Counseling.
+The form must be signed by your major advisor and the minor supervisor, then returned to Registration Office.
 Make sure to check the requirements for the minor.
 There is usually a minimum grade, some sort of distribution requirement across levels of courses and under no conditions may a student “double count” more than 8 credits in the major and the minor.
 Minor requirements can be found in the online catalog.
 Certification of completion of minor forms.

 11. Incompletes.
-Students can’t graduate with an incomplete (IC) on their records.
+Students cannot graduate with an incomplete (IC) on their records.
 If you have an incomplete grade in a course at the time final grades are posted you must file a new intent to graduate form for the following semester.

 12. Honors at Graduation.
 Honors at graduation are different from semester honors.
 To graduate with honors, bachelor degree students must have earned 64 GRADED UNH credits.
 Associate degree students need 32 GRADED UNH credits.
 Information about honors at graduation is included with the graduation review mailing.